-There have been many times that I considered discontinuing my blog, and times when I posted infrequently because I wasn’t inspired to say anything, but every time I’ve come back.
-And I’ll keep coming back as long as that itch is still there.
+There have been times when I posted infrequently because I wasn’t inspired to say anything, but every time I’ve come back.
+I’ll keep coming back as long as that itch is still there.

 Blogging provides me an outlet to write about whatever I want and it allows me to continually learn.
-Whether you are a new reader or a long-time reader, again thank you for your interest in what I have to say, thank for your conversation and thank you for your support.
-Without further adieu…
+Whether you are a new reader or a long-time reader, again, thank you for your interest in what I have to say, and thank you for your conversation and support.

-1) Blogging is a lot of work.
-If you want to start a blog to make money, please just don’t.
+• Blogging is a lot of work.
+Don’t start a blog with the sole intention of making money.
 You have to really want to do this.
 You have to be passionate about blogging first.
-Then, you might make money, but you might not.
+Then, you might make money.

-3) Not everyone will like or read your blog.
+• Not everyone will read your blog.
 You will receive nasty comments.
-You will also receive the ones you read five times over, then send to a friend for her opinion, and finally decide the comment is a constructive criticism.
-You will also read and comment on your favorite blogs for months or years, thinking that person has the same interests and would read your blog too – instead you never receive a comment in return.
+You will also receive the ones you read five times over, then send to a friend for her opinion, and finally decide the comment is constructive criticism.
+You will also read and comment on your favorite blogs for months or years, thinking that person would read your blog too – instead you never receive a comment in return.

-4) Blogging teaches you a lot.
+• Blogging teaches you a lot.
 It teaches you to write daily.
-It teaches you the tech side of running a website and it teaches you a lot about social media.
+It teaches you the technical side of running a website and it teaches you a lot about social media.
 For those reasons alone I continue blogging.
 There is so much I never would have learned had I not started this blog.

-5) People say they blog for their readers.
+• People say they blog for their readers.
 They are lying.
 I blog for myself and for my readers.
 Question anyone who says the former.
 Going back to my first point, you have to really enjoy blogging to keep at it.

 • Be more open with your blog.
-For about four months my blog was 100% anonymous.
+For about four months, I blogged anonymously.
 Then I told close friends and family.
-About a year or two into it I posted my blog on Facebook.
-Today I blog under my own name.
-It helps me tremendously with accountability and helps build my own personal brand.
+About a year or two in, I posted a link to my blog on Facebook.
+Today I blog under my own name, which helps tremendously with accountability, and with building my personal brand.
 You are putting in an inordinate amount of time and effort into your blog – share it with others.
-It’s not as scary as it sounds.

-7) Blogging comes with great community.
+• Blogging comes with great community.
 From in-person to online, I’ve tested out different blogging groups.
 For the most part bloggers are normal, real people.
 Today, I’m proud to say some of my close friends are bloggers.